Palakkad–Pollachi line

 The Palakkad–Pollachi line is a railway line between Palakkad and Pollachi in the states of Kerala and Tamil Nadu, India which comes under Palakkad railway division of Southern Railway zone.
 It connects Palakkad with Dindigul - Pollachi railway section.

 History

 The line was completed as a Metre-gauge railway during British Raj when the region was under Madras Presidency on 1 April 1932.
-The line was closed for gauge conversion as per Project Unigauge on 10 December 2008 and the same got completed in 2015.
+The line was closed for gauge conversion between 10 December 2008 and 25 October 2015.

 The section of the line between Palakkad Town and Pollachi completed safety testing on 2 October 2015.
 The safety inspection that followed conversion of the track was completed on 7 October 2015.
 The line was approved for passenger train services by the Commissioner of Railway Safety on 8 October 2015.

 On 25 October, a load tolerance test was conducted with a train with 42 wagons carrying 3,720 tonnes of fertiliser and goods services resumed.
 Passenger services resumed on 16 November.